Ignia/Style-Guide/CSS-Based Languages/README.md

 With a few exceptions, maintainability trumps performance with CSS.
 While performance is a priority, CSS optimizations tend to have minimal impact compared to JavaScript and even HTML optimizations.
 That said, ancestor and wildcard selectors should be avoided, as should the `@import` directive.

 ## Identifiers
-- Class identifiers should be in `lisp-case` (lowercase with hyphens)
 - Class identifiers should aim to be semantic (e.g., `important`) over presentational (e.g., `red`)
 - Hyphens should be used to distinguish associated *concepts* not *words*
 - Be wary of compounding concepts via hyphens; cascading may provide more flexibility